solkin/appteka-android/README.md

 # Appteka [![Build Status](https://travis-ci.org/solkin/appsend.svg?branch=master)](https://travis-ci.org/solkin/appsend)
-Appteka will extracts APK that are installed on your Android device and copies them to your SD card.
+Appteka is an alternative store for Android.
+It also can extracts APKs, are installed on your Android device and cope them into your SD card.

 * Fast and easy to use.
 * Extracts almost all application, including system applications.